Barnard Castle School: History

 The school can trace its origins to an endowment made by John I de Balliol, then Lord of Barnard Castle, in 1229.
 The school itself was established in 1883 when it occupied temporary premises in Middleton One Row, County Durham, whilst construction of the school was undertaken in Barnard Castle.
 Initially there were 25 boarders and 10-day pupils, but by the end of 1884, there were 76 boarders.
 Originally known as the North Eastern County School, the main school building was completed on 2 February 1886 and initially housed 116 boarders and 12-day pupils.
 The Bishop of Durham presided over the foundation ceremony.
 The building was designed by Clark & Moscrop of Darlington in the Jacobean style, and is a Grade II listed building built with local Yorkstone and Lakeland slate.
 The school was built for the trustees of Benjamin Flounders and the trustees of St. John's Hospital, Barnard Castle, who managed the Baliol endowment, and was overseen by a University of Durham committee.
 Flounders was a Quaker industrialist who had helped to fund the Stockton and Darlington Railway.
 The Flounders trustees financed the entirety of the construction of the school with a donation of £31,000.
 A further £20,000 was raised by subscription to cover initial running costs, £10,000 of which came from St John's Hospital.
 The gift from St John's was conditional on the school being situated in Barnard Castle, and this determined its location.

 The school's governance was inspired by the county school movement of Joseph Lloyd Brereton, who was largely inspired in turn by the example of Thomas Arnold, the headmaster of Rugby School.
-The object of the school was to provide a liberal education, with fees a fraction of those charged by public schools.
+The object of the school was to provide a liberal education, with fees set at a fraction of those charged by the leading public schools.
 Tolerance of non-conformist denominations such as Methodism and Roman Catholicism informed the school's ethos, and the school has always remained independent of the Church of England.
 Brereton's son became the first headmaster of the school.
 In contrast to the largely classical education offered by many of the public schools of the time, the school always maintained a focus on scientific and technological education.
 A strong sporting programme was believed to build character.
 Extensions over the next few years included a sanatorium in 1890 (now the music school) and a swimming-bath block in 1896.
 In 1900 a £4,000 (£400,000 in 2010) science block was opened by Lord Barnard with Brooke Foss Westcott, Bishop of Durham in attendance.
 The building is now inhabited by Tees and Dale houses.